valeriia-fesenko/crm-product-analytics-programming-school/README.md

 # CRM & Product Analytics for an Online Programming School | Python | Power BI

-An end-to-end analytics capstone project for an online programming school, covering the full pipeline from raw CRM data to an interactive Power BI dashboard and a full product-analytics deliverable: unit economics, a metrics tree, and data-driven growth hypotheses with A/B test designs.
+An end-to-end analytics capstone project for an online programming school, covering the full pipeline from raw CRM data to an interactive Power BI dashboard and a full product analytics deliverable: unit economics, a metrics tree, and data-driven growth hypotheses with A/B test designs.

 ## 🎯 Business Goal